Sea Dance Festival: Sea Dance 2018

 Sea Dance Festival took place 30 August–1 September.
 It was the first time the location of the festival has been changed, moving from Jaz Beach to Buljarica Beach in Budva.

 The headlining acts for Sea Dance 2018 included Chic, Dimitri Vegas & Like Mike, Paul Kalkbrenner, Alice Merton, as well as Bajaga i Instruktori, Bassivity Showcase, Burak Yeter, Filatov & Karas, Hladno Pivo, Lost Frequencies, Rambo Amadeus, Van Gogh and many more.

 The overall attendance was 47,000 people in three days.

 Sea Dance 2019

 Sea Dance Festival took place 30 August–1 September.

 The headlining acts for Sea Dance 2019 included David Guetta, Sven Väth, Richie Hawtin, Robin Schulz and many more.

 The overall attendance was 63,000 people in three days.

 Sea Dance 2020

-Sea Dance Festival was supposed to take place 28–30 August, until it's postponement to August 2021 due to the 2019/20 COVID–19 Pandemic.
+Sea Dance Festival was supposed to take place 28–30 August, until its postponement to August 2021 due to the 2019/20 COVID-19 pandemic.

 The headlining acts for Sea Dance 2020 were supposed to include Martin Garrix and many more.